Receiver (video game): Plot

-The audio tapes describe a technology called "mindtech", how an antagonistic entity called "the Threat" has applied it within media to weaken the human population, and that it now has unleashed a catastrophic event called "the mindkill".
-Further, they detail various planes of existence, explain firearm operation, and instructs the player to listen to a "cleartape" in order to become "awake".
-One tape contains only background hum and static.
+The audio tapes describe a technology called "mindtech", and how an antagonistic entity called "the Threat" has applied it within media to weaken the human population, and that it now has unleashed a catastrophic event called "the mindkill".
+Later on, the tapes detail various planes of existence, explain firearm operation, and instructs the player to listen to a "cleartape" in order to become "awake".

 Receiver 2

 In Receiver 2, all gun mechanics are simulated, instead of some, according to developer Wolfire Games.
-The player locates and plays 4~6 audio tapes in a procedurally generated world.
-Bullets and flashlights are also scattered throughout the world as well.
+The player is tasked with locating, and listening to (or optionally, destroying) 3-5 audio tapes (depending on their rank) in a procedurally generated world.
+Cartridges (now occasionally appearing inside small, unbranded, ammunition boxes) and flashlights are also scattered throughout the world.
 Players start with a random handgun.
-All guns from previous games, including the Smith & Wesson Model 10 revolver, the Colt M1911, and the select-fire Glock 17 all make a return.
+All guns from previous games, including the Smith & Wesson Model 10 revolver, the Colt M1911, and the select-fire Glock 17 make a return.
 New guns are also added, including the Colt Detective Special, the Desert Eagle Mark I, the Beretta M9, the SIG Sauer P226, the Hi-Point C-9, and the Colt Single Action Army.

 Some specific tapes now include darker tones and topics, which will grow worse and worse throughout the tape, until it sounds like the Receiver recording is likely attempting to commit suicide.
 This is a "Threat echo", in which "the voice of the Threat" takes control of the player's firearm and hands, in an attempt to force them to commit suicide too.
 This can be prevented by unloading the gun before the player completely loses control and the barrel is turned to the in-game character's face.
+The game also features a "rank-up" system, where after collecting enough tapes, the player advances to the next rank, potentially unlocking new firearms and tapes.
+Upon death, the player will revert back to the previous rank, but retains all of their earned rewards.

 Development

 Receiver was originally created as part of the 7 Day FPS Challenge in 2012, built on "gun handling mechanics, randomized levels, and unordered storytelling."

 The game was released in June 2012, and on Steam in April 2013 after being accepted as part of Steam Greenlight.

 The first content update for Receiver was released on September 3, 2012, and added a flashlight, a Smith & Wesson Model 10 revolver, and a Glock 17, among other features.

 The source code of the game is available since 2012 on GitHub under non-commercial license conditions.

-The game was last updated on 9/14/2019, which added an entire graphics overhaul as well as improving the game's back drop.
+The game was last updated on June 6, 2023, which fixes an issue where players running the game on a MacOS machine that's using an Apple silicon chip were unable to get past the 'Splash screen'.

+Receiver 2 was last updated on February 22, 2022, introducing 4 languages (Portuguese, traditional Chinese, Czech and Turkish) translated by the games' community members and previously supported languages such as English, simplified Chinese, Japanese and Spanish.